Want to avoid having your SBA 8(a) application returned unprocessed? (Or perhaps SBA has already done that to your first 8(a) application attempt.)

 - We make certain that your 8(a) application is done correctly and that all issues are properly addressed.

-- We know which approaches will succeed, and which will not.
+- We know which approaches and workarounds will succeed - and which will not.
 If we take on your case, you will get 8(a) certified.

 - All of that is what makes us stand out.
 No other consulting practice even comes close.

 - Don't waste time and effort on failed attempts - get your 8(a) application approved on the first try.